-This interactive presentation contains the latest oil & gas production data from 19000 horizontal wells in the Eagle Ford region (TRRC districts 1-4), that started producing since 2010, through April 2017.
+This interactive presentation contains the latest oil & gas production data through January 2018 from 20,338 horizontal wells in the Eagle Ford region (TRRC districts 1-4), that started producing since 2010 .

 The ‘Advanced Insights’ presentation is displayed below:

-Early next week I will have a new post on the Permian, followed by one on all the 10 states I cover.
+Early next week I will have a post on the Permian, followed by one on all 10 covered states in the US

 The above presentations have many interactive features: